-start slowly, but there are many ways to do that.
+by Hexarch

-One of the best tools to use when describing your world by Hexarch is using what your audience already knows to help get the point across.
-The best example I can think of for this is Worldbuilding is a fun hobby in itself, but some people like to combine it with a passion for storytelling.
-It's common in Star Wars, A New Hope.
-Kenobi has just rescued Luke from the Sand People and is telling him about his father. for science fiction and fantasy stories to take place in settings When you watch this scene, note how, at least for the first conjured up by their creator, and our goal is to teach our readfew times they mention it, Obi-Wan always says 'Jedi ers how to build excellent worlds.
-If we've done our job, you'll Knight' and doesn't move on to simply saying 'Jedi' have a detailed world that makes sense on the large scale and for a little while.
-The audience knows what a the small.
-However, a question arises when you set out to tell a Knight is, we were all read the same bedstory in it.
-How do you introduce your audience to your labor of time stories growing up about knights love?
-Your world has an important part to play in the tale, so it's and maidens and dragons.
-Now, the Jedi important that they know how it works.
-The ultimate key is to weren't literal knights of course, they weren't landholders sworn to a king.
-But by making use of the mental image that The most important tip to remember is to not begin your jumps to mind when we hear the word 'knight', story with worldbuilding.
-As much as you want to show it off, the movie gives us an idea what the Jedi were without your audience is not going to stick around for your world, but having to launch into a lot of exposition.
-I think this your characters.
-No matter how complicated and unique your is one reason why a lot of fantasy takes place in a setting, start your story with a scene the audience can easily quasi-medieval setting.
-Not only is the setting familiar grasp.
-A chase, a trial, a wedding, something they will have perto the author, you don't have to explain to the audisonal experience with.
-While they're interested in the action, ence what a King or a Kingdom is, and you can use you can slip little bits of worldbuilding in.
-If your characters that shared pool of knowledge to hurry along.
-This are being chased, a description of the pursuers can be used to applies in science fiction too.
-Everyone knows what explain pieces of the world.
-The story role of the pursuers (to a spaceship is and what a planet is; the very basic inchase the main characters) is easily understood by the audiformation is already there.
-The further you stray from ence, which makes a description of them an interesting spice things your audience is already aware of, the more to the meat of the story.
-The key to this slow-drip method is to time you're going to have to devote to exposition and make sure everything you describe about your world has some world building.
-That's not meant to warn you off, but relevance to the characters in the moment. it's certainly something to keep in mind.
+Worldbuilding is a fun hobby in itself, but some people like to combine it with a passion for storytelling.
+It's common for science fiction and fantasy stories to take place in settings conjured up by their creator, and our goal is to teach our readers how to build excellent worlds.
+If we've done our job, you'll have a detailed world that makes sense on the large scale and the small.
+However, a question arises when you set out to tell a story in it.
+How do you introduce your audience to your labor of love?
+Your world has an important part to play in the tale, so it's important that they know how it works.
+The ultimate key is to start slowly, but there are many ways to do that.

+The most important tip to remember is to not begin your story with worldbuilding.
+As much as you want to show it off, your audience is not going to stick around for your world, but your characters.
+No matter how complicated and unique your setting, start your story with a scene the audience can easily grasp.
+A chase, a trial, a wedding, something they will have personal experience with.
+While they're interested in the action, you can slip little bits of worldbuilding in.
+If your characters are being chased, a description of the pursuers can be used to explain pieces of the world.
+The story role of the pursuers (to chase the main characters) is easily understood by the audience, which makes a description of them an interesting spice to the meat of the story.
+The key to this slow-drip method is to make sure everything you describe about your world has some relevance to the characters in the moment.

 An excellent example of this is the first few chapters of the A Song of Ice and Fire series by George R.R Martin.
 We meet two important characters named Daenerys and Viserys in the third chapter.
 Their family, the Targaryens, were mentioned once in each of the previous chapters, but not talked about in depth.
 In the first chapter, we're told that they were Kings before Robert Baratheon.
 In the second chapter, we're told that they were on the losing end of a civil war with Robert Baratheon.
 Now that the reader knows these two pieces of information, they're primed and ready for everything we learn in the third chapter.
 More importantly, the information we get about the Targaryens doesn't slow the flow or seem out of place in any of the scenes where it's mentioned.
 In the first chapter, they're mentioned in a conversation about Kings having executioners.
 In the second chapter, they're brought up in the context of King Robert coming to visit.
 It's natural and unobtrusive.
 If you cannot avoid a massive dump of information, make sure to build up to it.
-Make the characters interested in it, make the information vital to the story and if possible, the current moment.
+M tion is u poir in S fror Wh few Kni for Kni tim and wer wer by r jum the hav is o qua to t enc that app a sp forr thin tim wor it's will aud tele hor visu to b Take the characters interested in it, make the informavital to the story and if possible, the current moment.